stvbyr/ddd-symfony-vue-todo-docker/README.md

 ### Getting more Technical

-As we've seen the first use case in terms of singular todo items and recurring todo items are fundamentally different.
+As we've seen the first use case in terms of singular todo items and habits are fundamentally different.
 Now we have to model this and come up with a suitable domain model (and database base transactions as well).

 From a users perspective we want to make sure that the handling of singular todo items are similar to the recurring ones.
 Obviously this is a matter of the frontend and is not affecting our domain model.